thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 }
 {% endhighlight %}

-Those are all DI specific decorators that the framework comes with and meant to be used by the outside world.
 As you can see, Angular 2's DI solves pretty much all issues we have with Angular 1's DI.
 But there's still one thing we haven't talked about yet.
 Does the new DI still create singletons?
+The answer is yes.

 ## Transient Dependencies and Child Injectors